 Using tobacco exposes you to harmful chemicals that can:

 - Increase your risk for many types of cancer, including lung, pancreatic, kidney, stomach, and bladder cancer, as well as cancers of the blood, throat, and mouth.

 - Decrease the effectiveness of medications for depression, anxiety, and psychotic disorders.

-Secondhand smoke is responsible for thousands of deaths.
-Breathing even a little of it can be dangerous.
+- In the United States, secondhand smoke is responsible for more than 40,000 deaths a year.
+Breathing in even a little of it can be dangerous.